levanlinh1995/Build-PHP-MVC-TreeView/README.md

 9. Must run on PHP 7.2
 10. Completing the assignment in Symfony 4 and/or React is a plus
 11. Error level must not be changed or hidden and no notices/warnings/errors should be produced by your code
-12. Do not upload the code test and/or your solution to a public repository

 ## 5. Expected Result: